Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 - class lino.modlib.memo.Previewable¶

-Adds three rich text fields (
+Adds three rich text fields and their behaviour.

-):- body¶
+- body¶

 An editable text body.